HVAC Training Programs & Certification in Illinois (IL)

 Kaskaskia College

-Kaskaskia College offers a 65 to 66-credit associate of applied science (AAS) and a 29-credit career and technical certificate in heating, ventilation, and air conditioning.
+Kaskaskia College offers a 60 to 61-credit associate of applied science (AAS), a 29-credit career and technical certificate in heating, ventilation, and air conditioning, and an 18-credit advanced HVAC certificate.

-Coursework in both programs includes concepts of basic refrigeration, environmental control mechanisms, heat pump systems, systems design, advanced sheet metal, recovery & reclaim procedures, and HVAC blueprint reading.
-While both programs prepare students to install, service, and repair residential or commercial refrigeration systems, the AAS program may be more appropriate for those who see themselves in management or self-owned HVAC businesses.
+Coursework in the programs includes concepts of basic refrigeration; environmental control mechanisms; heat pump systems; systems design; advanced sheet metal; recovery & reclaim procedures; and HVAC blueprint reading.
+While the programs prepare students to install, service, and repair residential or commercial refrigeration systems, the AAS program may be more appropriate for those who see themselves in management or self-owned HVAC businesses.

 These programs open up several opportunities for graduates.
-They can take up roles such as service technician, refrigeration mechanic & installer, sheet metal worker, and HVAC installer to name a few.
+They can take up roles such as service technicians, refrigeration mechanics & installers, sheet metal workers, and HVAC installers.

 • Location: Centralia, IL

-• Expected Time to Completion: AAS (two years); certificate (two semesters)
+• Expected Time to Completion: AAS (two years); certificates (two semesters)

 Waubonsee Community College